marrlab/InstantDL/README.md

 pipeline.run()
 ```

-The minimal settings for InstantDL to run with default parameters are:
+The minimal settings for running InstantDL with default parameters are:
 ```python
 from instantdl import GetPipeLine